kubernetes/steering/elections.md

 and they _may_ vote, so long as this information is kept private.

-Steering committee members who intend to run for re-election _may_ self-nominate and campaign for themselves, but are otherwise expected to adhere to this recusal.
+Steering committee members who intend to run for re-election _may_ self-nominate but are otherwise expected to adhere to this recusal.

 [Condorcet]: https://en.wikipedia.org/wiki/Condorcet_method